 3) Star Wars: Andor

 The “Andor” series explores a new perspective from the Star Wars galaxy, focusing on Cassian Andor’s journey to discover the difference he can make.
 The series brings forward the tale of the burgeoning rebellion against the Empire and how people and planets became involved.
 It’s an era filled with danger, deception and intrigue where Cassian will embark on the path that is destined to turn him into a rebel hero.
-This is Star Wars for grown-ups, if you enjoyed “Rogue One” or just a series with some more depth, this is a must watch.
+This is Star Wars for grown-ups.
+If you enjoyed “Rogue One” or just a series with some more depth, this is a must-watch.
+The second season arrives on Disney+ this April.

 2) Star Wars: The Mandalorian

-This is, without doubt, one of the most popular Disney+ Original and one of the main reasons people have subscribed to Disney+ during its first year.
-This is the first live-action Star Wars series and is set after the fall of the Empire and before the emergence of the First Order, we follow the travails of a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic.
-Both seasons are now available on Disney+, so it’s a perfect time to sit back and find out what all the fuss is about regarding “Baby Yoda”.
+This is, without a doubt, one of the most popular Disney+ Originals and one of the main reasons people subscribed to Disney+ during its first year.
+This is the first live-action Star Wars series and is set after the fall of the Empire and before the emergence of the First Order.
+We follow the travails of a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic.
+All three seasons are now available on Disney+, so it’s a perfect time to sit back and find out what all the fuss is about regarding “Baby Yoda” and get pre-prepared for when “The Mandalorian & Grogu” hits cinemas in May 2026.

 1) Loki

 Marvel Studios’ “Loki” features the God of Mischief as he steps out of his brother’s shadow in a new Disney+ series that takes place after the events of “Avengers: Endgame” and sees Loki team up with the Time Variance Authority to deal with rogue variants disrupting the sacred timeline.
+The second season continues to build upon that TVA, which will likely have a major impact on the upcoming “Avengers” movies.
 Tom Hiddleston returns as the title character, joined by Owen Wilson, Gugu Mbatha-Raw, Sophia Di Martino, Wunmi Mosaku and Richard E. Grant.
-This show is easily my favourite of the Marvel Studios series on Disney+ and has completely change the way the MCU will continue in the future.
+This show is easily my favourite of the Marvel Studios series on Disney+ and has completely changed the way the MCU will continue in the future.

 For the latest Disney+ news, follow us on TwitterFacebook, and Instagram.